cp1972/mta-app/README.md

 ## MTA does

  - Topic model analysis with NMF and LDA algorithms; word and document embeddings with the Word2Vec algorithms
- - Cross validation metrics for topic model analysis based on clustering algorithms (kmeans++, BERT) aiming at guessing the best number of topics for a particular corpus
+ - Cross validation metrics for topic model analysis based on clustering algorithms (kmeans++, BERT [droped in new version]) aiming at guessing the best number of topics for a particular corpus
  - Similarity analysis of documents, words, semantic clusters and given selected words by the user based on words embeddings
  - Visualisation of results with high quality plots saved in a MTA-folder during the analysis, which you can easily redesign to your liking;
  - Results saved as csv files to be plotted or analyzed with third-party applications